 Example: “You’re a headcase if you think I’ll believe that!”

-Why You Need It: “Headcase” is a term for someone whose behavior is unpredictable or irrational.
-Great for dealing with someone who’s a bit all over the place.
+Why You Need It: “Headcase” is an Irish Slang word for someone whose behavior is unpredictable or irrational.
+Great Irish lingo for dealing with someone who’s a bit all over the place.

 Mighty Irish Insults: When You Want to Add Some Spice to Your Vocabulary